Anton Smith

-Anton Smith (born 9 November 1985) is a former English footballer who played as a striker.
+Anton Smith (born 9 November 1985) is an English former footballer who played as a striker.

 Club career

 In 2000, at the age of 14, Smith joined the academy at Crystal Palace from local club Interwood.
 In April 2005, Smith signed for Finnish club TP-47.
 During his time in Finland, Smith made six appearances for TP-47, all coming in the Veikkausliiga.
 Following his spell in Finland, Smith returned to England, signing for Wealdstone.
 In 2006, Smith joined Erith & Belvedere.

 Coaching career

 Following his playing career, Smith moved into coaching and scouting.
 Smith has scouted for Braintree Town, Leatherhead, and Reading.
 In 2017, Smith was named as head coach, under Qayum Shakoor, at Waltham Forest.
-In 2018, Smith followed Shakoor to Crawley Town under-23's.
+In 2018, Smith followed Shakoor to Crawley Town under-23s.